ClanCats/Container/README.md

 _Requires PHP >= 7.1_

 Why should I use this?
 Don't at least not at this stage.
 The container is not battle tested and is only in use on some small production systems.
-At this point I still might change the public API or brake functionality.
+At this point, I still might change the public API or brake functionality.
 Feel free to try this out on small side projects.
-Obviously I really appriciate everyone who wants to sacrifice time to contribute.
+Obviously, I really appreciate everyone who wants to sacrifice time to contribute.

 ## Installation

 The Container follows `PSR-4` autoloading and can be installed using composer: